ncatlab/nlab-content/pages/7/7/3/2/2377/content.md

 is far too sketchy to support the strong claim that SEAR is equivalent to ZF.

-*  _Toby_:  This is all fairly well known; see (for example) [Mac Lane & Moerdijk](http://www.amazon.com/Sheaves-Geometry-Logic-Introduction-Universitext/dp/3540977104) (I think Section VI.5) for details (although this does not deal with Replacement/Collection), or Chapter 8 of Mike\'s paper Unbounded Quantifiers and Strong Axioms in Topos Theory (is that available yet, Mike?).
+*  _Toby_:  This is all fairly well known; see (for example) [Mac Lane & Moerdijk](http://www.amazon.com/Sheaves-Geometry-Logic-Introduction-Universitext/dp/3540977104) (I think Section VI.5) for details (although this does not deal with Replacement/Collection),

+so it is <i>not</i> a verification of the ZF axioms, which is what I had claimed is missing.

+_Toby_ continues:
+ or Chapter 8 of Mike\'s paper Unbounded Quantifiers and Strong Axioms in Topos Theory (is that available yet, Mike?).
 Of course, these start with an explicitly categorial approach, but the equivalence of that with the approach of $\mathbf{SEAR}$ is fairly straightforward.

+AN: Then this should be mentioned in the main text rather thaan left for the reader to discover for himself or to wonder whether this is really true.
+Mathematics has a healthy convention that nontrivial claims are supported either by proofs or references to such proofs.
+Without these one is entitled to mistrust the claim.

    * [[Mike Shulman]]: No, it's not available yet, sorry.
 I got sidetracked with other things.
 But it's back near the top of the to-do list.